BarakStout/barakstout.github.io/index.md

 ---

-layout: home
+layout: default
 Page title: Welcome to BarakStout.com
 ---

 Welcome to my website!

 More content will be here soon